 Cosmic-ray muons that pass through Mount Vesuvius could reveal the interior structure, potentially indicating when the deadly volcano will next erupt.
 A video from NOVA

-Mount Vesuvius from the air, 2007MOUNT VESUVIUS, the volcano that buried Pompeii, threatens Naples.
+?|MOUNT VESUVIUS, the volcano that buried Pompeii, threatens Naples.
 Image: Courtesy of Pastorius/Wikimedia Commons

 The volcano that buried Pompeii in A.D.
 79 still rumbles deep down.
 Last erupting in 1944, Mount Vesuvius poses an ever-present threat to the Italian populations around Naples.
 Whether the volcano will erupt in Pompeiian proportions again is a question that preoccupies scientists monitoring it, as they hope to predict when Vesuvius will blow and provide adequate warning time.